ordina-jworks/ordina-jworks.github.io/_posts/2018-07-02-Agile-DevOps-Summit-Brussels.md

 Agile maturity can be answered with 3 questions:
 * Why am I doing it?
 * What am I doing?
-* I am convinced about it's outcome.
+* I am convinced about its outcome?

 If you can answer those 3 questions as an organization, you're already far ahead of others in terms of agile maturity.